farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 #### Set up

 When you perform a setup action, you make an `action roll` to have an indirect effect on an obstacle.
-If your action has its intended result, any member of the team who follows through on your maneuver gets `+1 effect` level or `improved position` for their roll.
+If your action has its intended result, any member of the team who follows through on your maneuver gets `+1 effect` level for their roll.

 You choose the benefit, based on the nature of your setup action.